isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/initializing-the-text-data-source-driver.md

 > [!NOTE]
 > Wenn Sie Einstellungen in der Windows-Registrierung ändern, müssen Sie das Datenbankmodul beenden und erneut starten, damit die neuen Einstellungen wirksam werden.

-## <a name="customizing-the-schemaini-file-for-text-and-html-data"></a>Anpassen der Datei "Schema. ini" für Text-und HTML-Daten
+## <a name="customizing-the-schemaini-file-for-text-and-html-data"></a>Anpassen der Schema.ini datei für Text- und HTML-Daten

 To read, import, or export text and HTML data, you need to create a Schema.ini file in addition to including the Text ISAM information in the .ini file.
 Schema.ini contains the specifics of a data source: how the text file is formatted, how it is read at import time, and what the default export format is for files.
 The following examples show the layout for a fixed-width file, Filename.txt: